8xFF/rfcs/text/0005-media-webrtc-sdk.md

 ### 4.7.1 Feature: mix-minus mixer

-Mix-minus feature has 2 modes:
+The mix-minus feature has two modes:

-- Manual: client can add or remove source to mixer.
+- Manual: In this mode, the client can manually add or remove sources to the mixer.
-- Auto: media-server will automatically add or remove all audio sources except the local source to mixer.
+- Auto: In this mode, the media server will automatically add or remove all audio sources except the local source to the mixer.

 #### 4.7.1.1 Connect request